 In addition, the sponsor must provide an annual report of the clinical research which must include information about all aspects of the clinical research, including adverse events.

 On average, a Phase I clinical trial takes about 20 months to complete.
-About 60% of drugs that enter Phase I fail to move on to Phase II trials, mostly as a result of serious adverse events (see Note 3).
+About 40% of drugs that enter Phase I fail to move on to Phase II trials, mostly as a result of serious adverse events (see Note 3).

-The Phase II trial is the part of clinical trials whereby the drug or treatment is given to a larger group of participants to see if it is effective and to further evaluate the drug’s safety profile.
-Generally, at the start of Phase II trials, the researchers really have no clue if the drug has any efficacy, especially with any type of statistical validity.
+The Phase II trial is the part of clinical trials where the drug or treatment is given to a larger group of participants to see if it is effective and to further evaluate the drug’s safety profile.
+Generally, at the start of Phase II trials, the researchers may not know if the drug has any efficacy in humans.
 There might be some preliminary information from in vivo studies with animal models, but at this point in the clinical trial, researchers generally don’t know if observations of effectiveness are applicable to humans.

-At this point of drug development, the drug is not presumed to have any therapeutic effect whatsoever.
+At this point of pharmaceutical drug development, researchers do not know if that the new drug has any therapeutic effect whatsoever.
 Researchers may have a good idea, but like all scientific research, the point is to either support or refute the hypothesis – does the drug work?

 A proper Phase II clinical trial includes from 100-300 patients using the predicted therapeutic dose, or range of doses, since one of the bases of pharmaceutical drug development is that a drug follows a dose-response relationship – a higher dose should show a higher response.
 Phase II studies are designed to determine the overall effectiveness of the drug, but it also continues the Phase I safety assessments.